floriatsui/buddy_allocator/README.md

 # Buddy Allocator
 Goal is to create a really simple memory allocator using the buddy allocator algorithm a la how Linux manages physical memory.
 The motivation behind this is I remember seeing a buddy allocator in practice and being absolutely baffled by what was happening.
 And what better way to understand something by implementing it myself.
 The implementation I remember seeing laid out everything in a binary tree layout, which does make a lot of sense.
 I did not following that implementation.
-I instead
+I instead just stuck with the block abstraction (mostly because it made the most sense in my head).

 I want to try writing this in both C and Rust, starting with C...